kimjane7/comp_phy/README.md

 	benchmark:

 		- contains sample file outputs for programs in folder src.
-		- each file is named according to corresponding program output and maximum power of 10^i.
+		- each file is named according to corresponding program output and maximum power of 10^i. e.g. LU3.dat is the output from running LU_decomp.cpp with n = 10^3.
 		- additional information printed in each file.

 		figures: